 Competing technologies

 To develop a sustainable business model, it is important to analyse the current market first.
-By exploring (existing) competing technologies, insights can be gained in the market and customers, from which valuable lessons can be learned for our new business model.
+By exploring current competing technologies, insights can be gained in the market and customers, from which valuable lessons can be learned for our new business model.
 The following sections will explore existing technologies that assist football team coaches.
 This market already contains multiple different solutions, for our business model it is important to differentiate from the existing solutions.
 Therefore, the business models that are connected to these solutions are explored.

 Our application will be aimed at teams who want to improve their coaching abilities using technology.
 For this reason, five competing technologies were researched that are already in use in this field.
 Our technology will aim to replace most of the competing technologies, since our technology provides more information than the existing technologies.
 Nevertheless, some of the current technologies can also be combined with our technology, this way a coach can gather even more information about his players and team performance.